Sophia Hadjipanteli

 Sophia Hadjipanteli (Σοφία Χατζηπαντελή; born 25 May 1997) is a Greek Cypriot model, most notable for her unibrow look.
 She initially gained public attention in the UK in 2017 and first appeared in fashion shows during London's Fashion week 2020.

 Early life

-Hadjipanteli was born on 25 May 1997 and was raised in Maryland, together with her brother.Hadjipanteli's first language is Greek as both her parents have Greek-Cypriot heritage, with her father was an accountant who was born in Cyprus.As a Cypriot refugee, he learned English, alongside his children as they grew up in the US.
-At age 14 she was discovered by Mario Testino - her mum, born in London, is a photographer and it was one of her photos that got Hadjipanteli her first modelling position with Italian Vogue when she was 15yrs old.
+Hadjipanteli was born on 25 May 1997 and was raised in Maryland, together with her brother.
+Hadjipanteli's first language is Greek as both her parents have Greek-Cypriot heritage, with her father was an accountant who was born in Cyprus.
+As a Cypriot refugee, he learned English, alongside his children as they grew up in the US.
+At age 14 she was discovered by Mario Testino.
+Her mother, born in London, is a photographer and it was one of her photos that got Hadjipanteli her first modelling position with Italian Vogue when she was 15 years old.
 She studied marketing at the University of Maryland where she started modeling for brands like Hugo Boss or Guess.